How do I make an appointment to see a Comm Arts advisor?

 Yes.
 During busy advising times, such as registration, non–majors may be asked to wait until a later date to schedule an appointment.
 If you are a first semester freshmen, please schedule an appointment to see your assigned advisor.

 Where can I find out what types of careers people typically pursue with a Comm Arts major?

-Don't box yourself in by thinking this major equals a specific set of careers.
+Try to not box yourself in by thinking this major equals a specific set of careers.
 The careers section of the Comm Arts website provides you with a list of some of the occupations Comm Arts alumni have pursued.
-Meet with Media, Information, and Career Advisor Pam Garcia-Rivera and/or L&S Career Services to discuss different career opportunities for liberal arts students.
+Meet with Media, Information, and Communication Career Advisor Pam Garcia-Rivera and/or SuccessWorks at the College of Letters and Science to discuss different career opportunities for liberal arts students.